 Do Encourage Your Kid to Apply for Scholarships and Grants

-There are tons of options to help offset the cost of college.
+There are many options to help offset the cost of college.
 Schools, churches, local nonprofit groups, labor unions and social organizations are all great sources of scholarships and grants.
 The U.S. Department of Labor offers a scholarship search tool.
-Also, a college’s financial aid office can point you to resources that can help you save for college.
+Also, a college’s financial aid office can point you to resources that can help you pay for college.

 Don’t Wait too Long to Start Saving for College

 While it’s never too late to start saving for your kid’s college education, the earlier you start, the more time you’ll have for your money to grow.
 If you save $25 per week in an account that earns 6 percent interest from birth until your child is nine, you’ll have $26,750 at the end of 18 years— even if you stop saving.